- Community Food Shelves

 Community Food Shelves

 Community Food Shelves are an important resource helping to feed seniors, working families with children, people with limited resources, those who are home bound or homeless, and many others.
 There are a number of additional food shelves and community food sites located in central Vermont.
-Information for individual sites can be found in the links below.
+Information for individual sites can be found in the link below.
 Be sure to call ahead to check on times and dates.

-Central Vermont Community Food Shelf
+Capstone's Food Shelf

 Bradley Food Shelf